 The on-duty staff member will sign the visitor into the visitation log book.

 At the conclusion of visitation, all visitors are required to vacate or be held in violation of the visitation policy.

 Visitation hours are communicated by the Office of Residence Life.

-Note: Residents living in another residence hall are considered visitors and must follow the visitation process and rules.